 TOPPING FOR TATER TOT NACHOS AND OTHER CREATIVE SUBSTITUTIONS

-The first time we ate tater tot nachos, for example, the toppings included Beyond Meat Crumbles, Vegan Shredded Cheese and a variety of vegetables like tomatoes, green onions, and jalapenos.
+The first time we ate tater tot nachos, for example, the toppings included Beyond Meat Crumbles, Vegan Shredded Cheese, and various vegetables like tomatoes, green onions, and jalapenos.

 Considering different options to make the tater tot nachos healthier, I decided to use my Skinny Nacho “Cheese” Sauce and my Vegan Coney Chili Sauce….The Real Deal.
 Then, of course, add onions, tomatoes, jalapenos, and any other veggies in my refrigerator that speak to me.

 But, there are other options as well, such as Vegan Oil-Free Lentil Taco meat.
 Another idea is shredded jackfruit mixed with taco seasoning.
-Or, skip the alternative meat, jackfruit, and lentils altogether and just make them vegan cheesy and delicious.
+Or, skip the alternative meat, jackfruit, and lentils altogether and make them vegan cheesy, and delicious.

-Regardless of your choices of toppings, tater tot nachos are a great football snack, movie night at home treat, or a meal depending on the toppings.
-And, there isn’t a kid in the world who doesn’t like tater tots, or adult for that matter.
+Regardless of your toppings choices, tater tot nachos are a great football snack, movie night at the home treat, or a meal depending on the toppings.
+There isn't a kid in the world who doesn't like tater tots or adults, for that matter.

 MAKING THE CHILI SAUCE, LENTIL TACO MEAT, OR MEAT ALTERNATIVE TOPPING

-When I first became vegan, I started ‘veganizing’ foods my family liked in order to get everyone on board.
-Since, then, of course, my kids have grown to appreciate vegetables as well as their childhood favorites.
+When I first became vegan, I started 'veganizing' foods my family liked to get everyone on board.
+Since then, of course, my kids have grown to appreciate vegetables as well as their childhood favorites.